General information for people with inherited mutations

 Both men and women can carry a mutation in the gene.

-People with an inherited mutation in have increased risk for certain cancers.
+People with an in have increased risk for certain cancers.
 See our Cancer Risk section for more information.
 There are guidelines for screening and prevention for certain cancers in people with a mutation.
 Clinical trials may also be available for people who test positive for a mutation.
 See our Risk Management section for more information about screening options in people with mutations.

 People with a mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
 Visit our Cancer Treatment section for more information about treatment clinical trials for people with a mutation.